-The COVID-19 pandemic slowed the growth of our premium revenues for the first three months of 2021, including new business written premiums, although overall premium growth was very good.
+We believe the COVID-19 pandemic did not have a significant effect on our premium revenues for the second quarter of 2021, while it had a modestly slowing effect on premium growth for the first quarter of the year.
 Premium growth by segment is discussed below in Financial Results.
-For future periods, renewal premium or new business premium amounts could further decline if the basis for policy premiums, such as sales and payrolls of businesses we insure, decrease as a result of the pandemic and a weakened economy.
-In addition, the ultimate effects of recent or future government-ordered moratoriums or deferral of premium payments related to our insurance policies are uncertain and may further adversely affect premium growth.
+For future periods, renewal premium or new business premium amounts could decline if the basis for policy premiums, such as sales and payrolls of businesses we insure, decrease as a result of the pandemic and a weakening economy.
 We are not able to determine premium effects for future periods.

-During the first guarter of 2021, there were no material changes to our estimates for incurred losses and expenses related to the pandemic.
-An updated estimate of ultimate credit losses related to uncollectible premiums reduced underwriting expenses by approximately \$2 million.
+During the first six months of 2021, there were no material changes to our estimates for incurred losses and expenses related to the pandemic.
+An updated estimate in the first quarter of 2021 of ultimate credit losses related to uncollectible premiums reduced underwriting expenses by approximately \$2 million.
 For full-year 2020, pandemic-related incurred losses and expenses totaled \$85 million.
-The total included \$30 million for legal expenses in defense of business interruption claims, \$19 million for Cincinnati Re® losses, \$12 million for Cincinnati Global Underwriting Ltd. SM (Cincinnati

-Global) losses, \$8 million for credit losses related to uncollectible premiums and \$16 million for the Stay-at-Home policyholder credit for personal auto policies.
+The total included \$30 million for legal expenses in defense of business interruption claims, \$19 million for Cincinnati Re[®] losses, \$12 million for Cincinnati Global Underwriting Ltd.SM (Cincinnati Global) losses, \$8 million for credit losses related to uncollectible premiums and \$16 million for the Stay-at-Home policyholder credit for personal auto policies.